 by TeachThought Staff

-This graphic is a kind of amalgamation of broader technology standards by ISTE and AASL, only the ones that reflect digital citizenship thinking have been pulled out and gathered in convenient graphic form.
+This graphic is an attempt to bring standards to this idea–in this case, a kind of amalgamation of broader technology standards by other organizations.
 In that way, it’s a kind of hybrid graphic that distills tech ideas into digital citizenship ideas.

 How To Use These Standards

 Generally speaking, your best bet for K-12 application probably begins with ideas for curriculum–project-based learning, for example.
 Think backwards from a standard–you want students to demonstrate being “open to new ideas”?
 Design a project that requires it.
 Add it as a column in a rubric.
 Have students pitch ideas for projects.